-We have included an application checklist that lists the required supporting documentation.
+We have included an application checklist that outlines all the required supporting documentation for the convenience of the applicant.
 Please ensure all the required attachments are included prior to submission.

-B Application for WIC Act Audit Services Panel - Form B - Auditor
+B Application for WIC Act Audit Services Panel -Form B - Auditor